cordoval/emberjs-getting-started/README.md

 });
 ```

-Since `CreateTodoView` will handle events for a text field, we create a subclass of Em.TextField, which provides several conveniences for working with these input controls.
+Since `CreateTodoView` will handle events for a text field, we create a subclass of Ember.TextField, which provides several conveniences for working with these input controls.
 For example, you can access the `value` property and respond to higher level events, such as `insertNewline`, when the user presses enter.

 Now that we have defined our view, let’s update the template to use our new view subclass.
-Switch back to `index.html` and update the view helper to say `Todos.CreateTodoView` instead of `Em.TextField`.
+Switch back to `index.html` and update the view helper to say `Todos.CreateTodoView` instead of `Ember.TextField`.

 ```html
 <h1>Todos</h1>